xhinis/Kenshi-Go-With-Docker-Installation-EN-/README.md

 # Let's go into the resulting file with Unzip
 cd unchained-go-docker

-Let's copy the file named conf.worker.yaml.template in the file as conf.worker.yaml with the # cp command. cp conf.worker.yaml.template conf.worker.yaml
+# Let's copy the file named conf.worker.yaml.template in the file as conf.worker.yaml with the cp command.

-# Let's go into the file we created
 cp conf.worker.yaml.template conf.worker.yaml

 # Let's edit the content of the file we copied with the following command